What is REACTER?

 What can it not do?

-REACTER is only useful for reactions with known mechanisms or for examining the structure and properties of materials produced using one or more proposed mechanisms.
+REACTER is only useful for reactions with known mechanisms or for comparing the effects of two or more different reaction mechanisms.
 Other methods, such as quantum mechanical modeling, path-integral molecular dynamics, or reactive empirical potentials, are more appropriate for cases in which predicting reactivity or reaction mechanisms is the objective.